 Major Changes in the 20th Century

-The demographer and economist Anthony argues that in United States a complete transition from the extended to the nuclear family has not yet taken place.
-This is due to the financial condition of the population and the inability to obtain separate housing, which is why new married couples are simply forced to live with one of the parents.
+The demographer and economist Anthony argues that in the United States, a complete transition from the extended to the nuclear family has not yet taken place.
+It is due to the financial condition of the population and the inability to obtain separate housing, which is why new married couples are forced to live with one of their parents.

 Nuclear Family: Species

-Yet the nuclear family has two main types, which have certain characteristics and rules:
+Yet the nuclear family has two main types, which have specific characteristics and rules:

 An elementary nuclear family consists of three people – a couple and at most one child.
-May be complete or incomplete.
+It may be complete or incomplete.
 In the first case, the spouses live together and have children.
-And in the second case, only spouses or single mother, single father.
+And in the second case, only spouses or single mothers, single fathers.

 A compound is a union in which there are two or more children.
 The nuclear family, of course, allows many children.

 Recently, one can observe how incomplete unions are becoming more and more.
-Often there are couples without children, the so-called childfree, as well as parents who are left without their half after a divorce.
-This is due to the fact that individual values come to the fore (high priority).
+Often there are couples without children, the so-called childfree, and parents who are left without their half after a divorce.
+It is because individual values come to the fore (high priority).
 But also, frequent divorces can be explained by the low degree of preparation of young people, both financially and morally, for marriage.

 You may also like to read: How to Be More Attractive to Your Man?